Mercedes-Benz Steering Wheel Stuck Up Won’t Go Down

 Why does my Mercedes steering wheel adjust in and out but not up and down?

 Extended the steering wheel out using the adjustment switch.
-Tap on the steering wheel with the palm of your hand while you press the adjust button to move the steering wheel down.
+Tap on the steering wheel with the palm of your hand while you press the adjust button to move it down.
 It may take a few tries and a good hit.
-This will fix it in most cases but do not carry this procedure if you do not feel comfortable.
+This will fix it in most cases but do not carry out this procedure if you do not feel comfortable.

 The steering wheel won’t adjust at all.

-If the fuse is not blown and you do not have a fault code stored in the driver’s seat control unit, you may have a broken nylon link between the steering column and the motor(often called dogbone), a faulty motor.
-The motor that adjusts the steering column needs to be replaced to fix this problem permanently.
-It requires the removal of the steering column.
+If the fuse is not blown and you do not have a fault code stored in the driver’s seat control unit, you may have a broken nylon link between the steering column and the motor(often called a dogbone), a faulty motor.
+To fix this problem permanently, the motor that adjusts the steering column must be replaced, which requires removing the steering column.

 What to do if you have your Mercedes-Benz steering wheel stuck?

 - Do not lean on the steering wheel when entering or exiting the vehicle.
-Leaning on the steering wheel when entering or exiting the vehicle can cause the steering wheel to become stuck.
+Leaning on the steering wheel can cause it to become stuck.

 - If your Mercedes-Benz is out of warranty and you are starting to have issues with the steering wheel adjustment, consider turning off the Easy Entry / Exit feature if it is enabled.
-This feature can be disabled via the instrument cluster using the buttons on the steering wheel.
+The buttons on the steering wheel can be used to disable this feature via the instrument cluster.

-- If your steering wheel height adjuster still works and you have experienced problems with the steering wheel moving up and down, we recommend that you deactivate the enter/exit auto steering wheel height feature.
+- Suppose your steering wheel height adjuster still works, and you have experienced problems with the steering wheel moving up and down.
+We recommend deactivating the enter/exit auto steering wheel height feature in that case.
 You will still be able to adjust the steering wheel when you want.

-- In most models, the steering wheel adjustment motor is powered by the driver seat control module.
-If you need to check the fuse for the steering wheel adjustment, check the fuse for the driver’s seat control module, which on CLK W209 is fused 27 and 29, but on other models, it could be a different fuse.
+- In most models, the driver seat control module powers the steering wheel adjustment motor.
+If you need to check the fuse for the steering wheel adjustment, check the fuse for the driver’s seat control module.
+On CLK W209, it is fused 27 and 29, but it could be a different fuse on other models.

 - Lubricate.
 Remove the dash cover and lubricate the gear.

-This problem affects many Mercedes-Benz models, including E, C, S, SL, SLK, CL, CLK, ML, GL, and R Class, equipped with power adjustment.
+This problem affects many Mercedes-Benz models equipped with power adjustment, including E, C, S, SL, SLK, CL, CLK, ML, GL, and R Class.

 This problem is so widespread that the National Highway Traffic Safety Administration (NHTSA) has investigated the Height adjustment of electric steering column adjustment sticks in adjustment position at the top stop.
 You can file a complaint as well by filling out this form.